Updated Oct. 19, 2021

 The F-801 & F-801s (N8008 AF & N8008s AF in the USA)

 Remember at the outset, when it was mentioned that the longer road Canon took to develop the EOS was time well spent?
 Well, in the spring of 1987, this became apparent with the entrance of the EOS 650 and EOS 620 models.
 Although not quite as pivotal as the Minolta 7000, the long-term impact of these cameras is beyond question.
 Momentum began to shift back to Canon as it aimed to reclaim its leadership position in overall SLR sales.
 The EOS 650 & 620 borrowed much from the highly-advanced FD-mount T90, making them a formidable pair of challengers in the enthusiast-level market.

 Since the Nikkormat FT debuted in 1965, the enthusiast-level (or "prosumer") SLR had been the bread to the F-series butter in Nikon's lineup.
 Professional SLRs made Nikon's reputation, but they have sold more product to enthusiasts on the basis of demographics, if nothing else.
 So, when they were marking the jump to AF, Nikon had to come up with a winner in this market segment, especially in light of the success of the EOS duo.
 In June 1988, they did.
-Developed concurrently with the F4, which was introduced a few months later, the F-801 rapidly became the backup (and sometimes primary) AF body of choice for pros, and amateurs also flocked to snap them up.
+Developed concurrently with the F4, which was released a few months later, the F-801 rapidly became the backup (and sometimes primary) AF body of choice for pros, and amateurs also flocked to snap them up.
 And the F-801 maintained its popularity throughout its lifespan.
 Usually, when a model is going to be replaced, it takes a while to clear the vendors' inventory pipeline.
 Not so with the F-801.
 When the F-801s was about to be introduced in March 1991, the supply of older models had already dried up.
 The intrinsic strength of the F-801's design was also testified to by the fact that its successor, the F90, carried over much of its basic chassis and control layout.
 Innovations and features of the F-801 would also find their way into the lower-level Nikon SLRs as they strove to keep up in their ever-escalating battle with Canon.

 A few key features of the F-801: